PavloPolovyi/Estetist/README.md

 # Estetist
 This is my first project using Python/Django, HTML/CSS, JS and Docker - Website for a cosmetologist who selects cosmetics for customers.
 I created it to get a diploma from Beetroot Academy in a field of Python Development.
 It is pet-project, so it is not ready for production.
-It consist of main like-landing page, form for clients, blog with comments, search using postgres tools, translation (ru/uk) and other features like cache and celery for asynchronous sending of emails.
+It consists of main like-landing page, form for clients, blog with comments, search using postgres tools, translation (ru/uk) and other features like cache and celery for asynchronous sending of emails.

-To run code you need docker to be preinstalled.
+To run the code you need docker to be preinstalled.
 1. Create .env file inside 'mysite/mysite' directory and add following lines:
   SECRET_KEY = your key with 50 characters length;<br>
   DEBUG = True;<br>